rssteffey/AoC23/README.md

 I've never done Elixir before, so this felt like a good time to start

+## Additional Notes

+Due to never doing Elixir, I don't have great sense of what good practices or formatting are yet.
+Go look at [Jamin](https://github.com/jaminthorns/advent-of-code-2023/tree/main) if you want that real good terse stuff

 ## Journal of Shawn's daily feelings on the matter

 - Day 1 - Learning curve, but doable